TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_13.md

 Elixir's supervisors are specific modules in Elixir which give the ability to monitor many processes which will be executed at the start of the whole application passing some initial data structure to them.
 After that, the supervisor takes care of all of it's 'child' processes which he supervises.
 If they fail for some reason he makes sure that they are restarted in a state that we have defined as stable.

 This leads to developing common approach in making an elixir application, which is "let it crash" / "fail fast".
-This aproach is so common due to the fact that restarting an elixir process is rather cheap operation.
+This approach is so common due to the fact that restarting an elixir process is rather cheap operation.

 There are three strategies for supervisor organisation if a child process stops/crashes.

 ```
 one_for_one - only that child is being restarted
-rest_for_one - that one and all bellow it in the list of childs are being restarted.
+rest_for_one - that one and all below it in the list of childs are being restarted.
 one_for_all - all are being restarted no matter the order
 ```